 My favorite updates to this incredible shoe redesigned upper.
 The mesh and seamless design provide a great fit.
 These shoes are light enough for long runs and supportive enough for recovery runs.

 The Saucony Guide 10 has the same updated sole that was redesigned with the Guide 10.
 The updated sole was redesigned with EVERUN technology.
 The minor change in the Guide 10 has a modified midsole which drops the landing zone in the forefoot area.

 The updated midsole remains lightweight, comfortable, and provides the necessary support for runs of all distances.

-Below are two similar technologies that remain in the all new Guide 10 shoe.
+Below are two similar technologies that remain in the all-new Guide 10 shoe.

 The XT-900 outsole is made of carbon rubber material that improves durability along with traction.
 The first time I wore these was after it rained.
-I did noticed the grip that I had on a paved trail surface.
+I did notice the grip that I had on a paved trail surface.

 The new designed Tri-Flex sole increases flexibility and provides a better underfoot feel, something I noticed when I first put these on.

 Below are a few pictures of the sole.